timodonnell/timodonnell.github.io/_includes/about.md

 (2009-2014) on analysis software for long timescale molecular dynamics simulations.

 In earlier days, I worked as a software engineer.
 I helped build teams for several internet startups and spent a summer interning at Google.

-### Education
-Ph.D. in Biomedical Sciences (2020), [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu/).
+I hold a B.S. in Math & Computer Science from [Brown University](https://cs.brown.edu) and a PhD in Immunology from the [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu/).
-Training area: Immunology

-B.S. in Mathematics & Computer Science (2009), [Brown University](https://cs.brown.edu).